allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 ### Approach

-There are two approaches to facilitate and that depends on general participants' understanding of the business process.
+There are two approaches to facilitate and that depends on general participants’ understanding of the business process.

 If your team does not know the domain - it is good to conduct a workshop in an exploratory way, because there is a lot of unknown.
 You can start with throwing a central event out, or if the domain is large - several events.
 Then look at what is happening before and after those events, regarding time flow.

-However, if your participants are familiar with the system (domain) and the goal is to discover only a part of it, see how something works or immerse into a specific *use-case*, you may want to impose certain limits/boundaries - e.g. by an initial and final events.
+However, if your participants are familiar with the system (domain) and the goal is to discover only a part of it, see how something works or immerse into a specific *use-case*, you may want to impose certain limits/boundaries - e.g. by initial and final events.

 # Phases of Big Picture EventStorming workshop